MacielG/aws-sla-hunter/CONTRIBUTING.md

 # Contributing to AWS SLA Hunter

 Thanks for your interest in contributing!
-We welcome all contributions, from bug reports to feature implementations.
+We welcome all contributions.

 ## Ways to Contribute

 ### 1. Report Bugs
-Found an issue?
 Create a GitHub issue with:
 - What you expected to happen
 - What actually happened
 - Steps to reproduce
 - Your Python version and OS
-- Output of `python main.py --version` (if applicable)

 ### 2. Suggest Features
-Have an idea?
 Open an issue with:
 - Problem the feature solves
 - Proposed solution
-- Alternatives you've considered
-- Use cases where this would help
+- Use cases

 ### 3. Improve Documentation
-- Fix typos in README, SETUP.md, etc.
+- Fix typos
 - Add clarifications
-- Create tutorials or examples
+- Create tutorials
-- Translate documentation

 ### 4. Submit Code
-See "Development Setup" below.

 ---

 ## Development Setup

-### 1. Clone the Repository
+### 1. Clone Repository
 ```bash
 git clone https://github.com/yourusername/aws-sla-hunter.git
 cd aws-sla-hunter